capillariesio/capillaries/doc/glossary.md

 ## File writer column definition

-Defines how file writer saves values to the target file.
+Defines how file writer saves values to the target file (CSV, Parquet).

-### Generic column properties
+### Generic file writer column properties

 `name`: column name to be used in [having](#w.having)